amitjoy/swissbit-secure-home-automation/README.md

 ### How do I get set up for RPi-Gateway? ###

-* Install Maven 3 in your local machine
-* Checkout the complete source
-* Change the location in all the Deployment Package Definitions manually
-* Change the location in Shell Script to get the final deployment
-* Build the parent POM
+* Check the respective for detailed guidelines
-* Deploy the Deployment Packages to your **Eclipse Kura** Installation

 ### How do I get set up for Android? ###

-* Will be updated soon
+* Export the sources and import using Android Studio

-### How do I get set up for Application Server? ###
+### How do I get set up for Identity Server? ###

-* Will be updated soon
+* Export the identity server sources
+* Import using Eclipse IDE as Eclipse Project
+* Run the SwissbitServicesStarter

 ### How do I get set up for Secure Element? ###

-* The secure element related sources are already inside the Android and RPi-Gateway
+* The secure element related sources are already inside the Android and RPi-Gateway.
+It is not open source.

 ### Contribution guidelines ###